Rusty Goffe

-Rusty Goffe (born 30 October 1948) is an English actor, best known for his appearances in Willy Wonka & the Chocolate Factory, Star Wars Episode IV - A New Hope, and the Harry Potter franchise.
+Rusty Goffe (born 30 October 1948) is an English actor.
+He is best known for his appearances in Willy Wonka & the Chocolate Factory, Star Wars Episode IV: A New Hope, and the Harry Potter franchise.
+He played Goober on Stupid!.

 Early life

 Goffe was born on 30 October 1948 in Herne Bay, Kent.
 He attended Sturry Secondary Modern School.

 Career

 Goffe appeared as an Oompa-Loompa in the 1971 version of Willy Wonka & the Chocolate Factory and as a Jawa in Star Wars Episode IV: A New Hope, among a few other aliens.
 He also appeared in the films Willow and Flash Gordon.
 He played Le Muff in the film History of the World Part I and also played Goober, a purple gremlin butler in the CBBC children's sketch show Stupid!

-In 2002, Goffe played the lead role in A Kitten for Hitler, a film created by Ken Russell with the intention of making something as offensive as possible.
+In 2007, Goffe played the lead role in A Kitten for Hitler, a film created by Ken Russell with the intention of making something as offensive as possible.
 Goffe played a Jewish child who is made into a lamp by Hitler.
 He is also notable for being the face of Ginsters.

 Goffe is a member of the Grand Order of Water Rats.